seanreed1111/sql-recipes/recipes.md

 ---

-# Finding and Eliminating NULLs in Queries
+# Finding and EliMINating NULLs in Queries
 ## Problem
 ## You need to report how many of your employee have a commission percentage as part of their remuneration, together with the number that get only a fixed salary.
 You track this using the COMMISSION_PCT field of the employee table.